Nikon Df versus Nikon D810

 The Nikon Df and the Nikon D810 are two digital cameras that were officially introduced, respectively, in November 2013 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Df has a resolution of 16.2 megapixel, whereas the D810 provides 36.2 MP.

 The physical size and weight of the Nikon Df and the Nikon D810 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Df – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the Df – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably larger (13 percent) than the Nikon Df.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is considerably larger (13 percent) than the Nikon Df.
 Moreover, the D810 is markedly heavier (29 percent) than the Df.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.